-As is the case with all corpse reviver cocktails, this drink is said to have been good for reviving those souls who may have had one too many the previous night.
-They are meant to snap you back into reality and it's among the "hair of the dog" drinks for curing hangovers.
-Also, note the equal measurements...the easier the better for your suffering!
+As is the case with all corpse reviver cocktails, this drink is said to be able to revive those souls who may have had one too many the previous night.
+They're meant to snap you back into reality and it's among the "hair of the dog" drinks for curing hangovers.
+Also, note the equal measurements... the easier the better for your suffering!